Compact dose delivery of laser-accelerated high-energy electron beams towards radiotherapy applications: Conclusion

 \section{Conclusion}

-In this article, we propose a simple dose delivery system that utilizes only two dipole magnets to effectively target deep-seated tumors with a concentrated dose peak.
-By adjusting the correlations between these two magnets, we can precisely position the dose peak in both the longitudinal and lateral directions.
-An additional advantage of this system is its resilience to VHEE beams with broadband spectra, which makes it particularly appealing for the use in LWFA.
-In the future work, we plan to incorporate the proposed system in a rotational gantry based on LWFA, which will compactly deliver doses with precise tumor conformity and high operational flexibility, crucial for the development of VHEE radiotherapy devices towards clinical applications.
+In this article, we propose a simple dose delivery scheme that utilizes only two dipole magnets to effectively target deep-seated tumors with a concentrated dose peak in a very compact configuration.
+By adjusting the correlations between these two magnets, we can precisely position the dose peak in both longitudinal and lateral directions.
+An additional advantage of this system is its resilience to broadband energy spectra, which makes it particularly appealing for the use in LWFA-based VHEE radiotherapy.
+In the future, we plan to incorporate the laser acceleration module and the proposed dose delivery system into a rotational small Gantry, equipped with advanced diagnostic tools such as femtosecond high-energy electron probe \cite{wan2022direct,wan2023femtosecond,wan2024real}, advanced plasma shaping tools \cite{seemann2023refractive,seemann2024laser} and machine learning functions \cite{Jalas2021Bayesian,Irshad2024Pareto}, which will optimize the LWFA performance and enable a dose delivery with large scanning rangle, precise tumor conformity and high operational flexibility, crucial for the development of LWFA-based VHEE radiotherapy devices towards clinical applications.